Rachel House: Acting

 House attended the New Zealand national drama school, Toi Whakaari, graduating in 1992.
 She went into stage work with the Pacific Underground Theatre and the Auckland Theatre Company.

 She has acted in several major productions that have toured nationally and internationally, including Hone Kouka's Waiora, Carol Anne Duffy's The Worlds Wife and the UK/New Zealand co-production of Beauty and the Beast.

-In 1998 House made her screen debut in the short film Queenie and Pete.
-In 2002 she appeared in the award-winning feature film Whale Rider.
-In 2005 she became a series regular on Maddigan's Quest alongside a young Rose McIver.
+In 1998, House made her screen debut in the short film Queenie and Pete.
+In 2002, she appeared in the award-winning feature film Whale Rider.
+In 2005, she became a series regular on Maddigan's Quest alongside a young Rose McIver.

-In 2008 House appeared in Taika Waititi's first feature film, Eagle vs Shark.
-She has gone on to become a regular collaborator with Waititi, appearing in his second film, Boy, in 2010, and providing acting coach for the young actors on set.
-In 2016 she appeared in Waititi's third film, Hunt for the Wilderpeople, and again provided acting coaching for the young lead Julian Dennison.
+In 2008, House appeared in Taika Waititi's first feature film, Eagle vs Shark.
+She has gone on to become a regular collaborator with Waititi, appearing in his second film, Boy, in 2010 and coaching the young actors on set.
+In 2016, she appeared in Waititi's fourth film, Hunt for the Wilderpeople, and again provided acting coaching for the young lead Julian Dennison.

 House voiced Gramma Tala in the 2016 Disney animated film Moana.
 In 2017, she played Grandmaster's bodyguard Topaz in Thor: Ragnarok.
 In 2019, she was one of the leading roles in Bellbird, a film that received several awards at several international film festivals.
 In 2020, she voiced Terry in the Pixar animated film Soul.

-She plays one of the main roles in the Australian 2023 comedy drama series Bay of Fires, and in 2024 will reprise her role in the second season of the award-winning Netflix series Heartbreak High.
+She plays one of the main roles in the Australian 2023 comedy drama series Bay of Fires, and in 2024, reprised her role in the second season of the award-winning Netflix series Heartbreak High.
 In response to her work in Australia, Bridget McManus of the Sydney Morning Herald wrote, "with her commanding presence and unmistakable New Zealand accent, Rachel House is a serial scene-stealer on Australian television and film."

 In television, House became a series regular in the Netflix reboot series Heartbreak High as Principal Stacy "Woodsy" Woods in 2022.
 The same year, House also appeared in the Apple TV+ series Foundation and ABC series Bay of Fires.
 In 2023, House portrayed the pirate Mary Read in season 2 of the HBO Max comedy Our Flag Means Death.

 As a voice actor, she is known for her roles as "Gramma Tala" in Disney's Moana (2016) and "Terry" in Pixar's Soul (2020).
 In 2023 she voiced "Grandma Coco" in the Māori language version of Pixar's Coco (2017).
 She has starred in numerous animated series for television, including Sherwood, The Lion Guard, Amphibia, Pinecone and Pony, What If...?, Kiff and Koala Man.

 As an acting coach, House has worked alongside Jane Campion for Top of the Lake and The Power of the Dog (2021); and with Taika Waititi on Boy (2010), Hunt for the Wilderpeople (2016), Jojo Rabbit (2019) and Next Goal Wins (2023).

 House was named as part of the cast for Stan Australia series Sunny Nights.